Smoked Salmon Kedgeree

 4oz / 112g fresh baby spinach

-Add the rice to 3 quarts of salted water and bring to the boil.
+- Add the rice to 6 cups of salted water and bring to the boil.
 Reduce the heat and allow to simmer until all the water has been absorbed and the rice is cooked.
 Remove from the heat.

-Grab the largest household skillet you can lay your hands on (mine is 14″/36cm across and 3.5″/9cm deep) and melt half of the butter in the olive oil until it starts to sizzle.
+- Grab the largest household skillet you can lay your hands on (mine is 14″/36cm across and 3.5″/9cm deep) and melt half the butter in the olive oil until it starts to sizzle.

-Gently stir in the lime juice right at the end in order to give the dish a fresh zing.
+- Gently stir in the lime juice right at the end to give the dish a fresh zing.

 Serve in warm bowls if possible, since it can cool down rather quickly.
 It can also be served at room temperature… but this should be an intentional decision, not an accidental one!!